Aliases for ESR1 Gene

 GeneCards Summary for ESR1 Gene

 ESR1 (Estrogen Receptor 1) is a Protein Coding gene.
-Diseases associated with ESR1 include estrogen resistance and migraine.
-Among its related pathways are PI-3K cascade and Signaling by GPCR.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and chromatin binding.
-An important paralog of this gene is AR.
+Diseases associated with ESR1 include Estrogen Resistance and Breast Cancer.
+Among its related pathways are Apoptosis and survival_Anti-apoptotic action of nuclear ESR1 and ESR2 and Lamotrigine Pathway, Pharmacokinetics and Pharmacodynamics.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and identical protein binding.
+An important paralog of this gene is ESR2.